theKashey/ts-referent/README.md

 ## CLI

+### Project references

 - `ts-referent build` - creates tsconfigs for every package in the monorepo
-- `ts-referent glossary tsconfig.packages.json` - creates a "global" tsconfig for all packages in the monorepo
+- `ts-referent glossary tsconfig.packages.json` - creates a "global" tsconfig referencing all packages in the monorepo
+  - there are two available filters `--filter-by-name` and `--filter-by-folder`, both accepting globs to generate references not to "all" packages

+### Optional

-- `ts-referent paths tscofig.paths.json` - creates tsconfigs you might want to extend your "base" one from, as it contains all links to all local packages
+- `ts-referent paths tscofig.paths.json` - creates tsconfigs "aliases" you might want to extend your "base" one from, as it contains all links to all local packages and helps with autoimports and other stuff.

 ## Configuration